AlessandroBonomo28/Todo-React-App/README.md

 # Todo React App
- Simple todo app using react
+ Simple todo app using Typescript + React + Vite.
 ## How to create a new project
 Check that you have node installed
 > node -v